Phone numbers

 What is it?

-Video and photo sharing apps can help a child to explore their creativity, as they can produce, view, watch and share interesting photos and videos, connect with like-minded people and learn about topics that they are interested in.
+Video and photo sharing apps can help a child to explore their creativity, as they can produce, view, watch and share interesting photos and videos, connect with like-minded people and learn about topics they're interested in.

 Examples: